fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 4.0 | MSVC: not yet |
 |---------:|------------|------------|

-Previously exception specifications for a function didn't belonged to the type of such function, but now it should be part of it...
+Previously exception specifications for a function didn't belonged to the type of the function, but it will be part of it.

 ###Aggregate initialization of classes with base classes
 [P0017R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0017r1.html)